lostallmymoney/Razer_Mouse_Linux/README.md

 	https://packages.ubuntu.com/search?keywords=xdotool
 	https://packages.ubuntu.com/search?keywords=libxdo3&searchon=names
 	(Click on your version and add the line to /etc/apt/sources.list, then you can run the script.)
+	You can also install libnotify-bin to get notifications if they are not there : `sudo apt install libnotify-bin`

 ## COMMANDS :